Waterborne Freight Grant

 Waterborne Freight Grant (WFG) can assist a company with the operating costs associated with running waterborne freight transport instead of road, where transport by water is more expensive.
 The primary aim of the scheme is to provide time limited support for the inception of new services.

 WFG can support coastal or short sea shipping services, on condition that, after a period of grant aid the service will be economically viable without grant support.
 Your application would need to demonstrate that this is the case.
-The applicant will also need to demonstrate that in the absence of the waterborne grant, the freight would be moved by road.

 Eligibility